venetakoleva/SEIRSVBHSimulator/README.md

 **SEIRSVBH Simulator** is a MATLAB-based application and script suite for parameter identification and simulation of the
 **SEIRSVBH epidemiological model** (*Susceptible–Exposed–Infectious–Recovered–Susceptible-Vaccinated–Hospitalized*).
-It provides both graphical and script-based workflows for:
+It provides both script-based and  graphical workflows for:

-- 🔹 Computing **relative l₂ and l∞ errors** across (ξ, c) parameter grids
+🔹 Computing **relative l₂ and l∞ errors** across (ξ, c) parameter grids
-- 🔹 Estimating parameter values that minimize the discrepancy between model predictions and reported data
-- 🔹 Solving the **Inverse Data Problem (IDP)** and running the **direct SEIRSVBH model**
+🔹 Estimating parameter values that minimize the discrepancy between model predictions and reported data 🔹 Solving the **Inverse Data Problem (IDP)** and running the **direct SEIRSVBH model**
-- 🔹 Visualizing parameter trajectories and comparing model output to reported data
+🔹 Visualizing parameter trajectories and comparing model output to reported data

 ## 🧠 Scientific Context